wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 THE whole host of the people of Columbia, who had been trained to war, being numbered, was about seven thousand fighting men.*

+* Standing army.

-2 Neither were they assembled together ; but they were extended from the north to the south, about three thousand miles.**
+2 Neither were they assembled together ; but they were extended from the north to the south, about three thousand miles.*

+* From District of Maine to Mobile bay and New-Orleans.

 3 But the husbandmen, who lived under their own fig-tree, and lifted the arm in defence of their own homes, were more than seven hundred thousand, all mighty men of valor.

 4 Now the armies of the king of Britain, are they not numbered and written in the book of Hume, the scribe ? is not their name a terror to all nations ?

-* Standing army.

-** From District of Maine to Mobile bay and New-Orleans.

 [33]